amirkiaml/amirkiaml/README.md

 ](https://philanddata.medium.com/data-privacy-and-ethics-6f4ca517dcae)

 ### 🌱 Voluntary Blogs
-I also sometimes write voluntary content on the subject for non-for-profit organizations such as the [Centre for Social Impact Technology](https://centreforsocialimpacttech.ca/).
+As was mentioned above, I also sometimes write voluntary content on the subject for not-for-profits such as the [Centre for Social Impact Technology](https://centreforsocialimpacttech.ca/).
 Here's the most recent one:
 - [Data Citizenship at Large and in Alberta](https://www.centreforsocialimpacttech.ca/2023/04/13/data-citizenship-at-large-and-in-alberta)